tuningfolk/buildGPT/README.md

 As the model gets more complex and deeper, it becomes less forgiving, ie you need to fine-tune your hyperparameters very scrupulously.

 For a batch size of 32, 0.1 dangerously big to estimate the running mean and bias of the batch.
-We have used 0.001 for the same batch size/
+We have used 0.001 for the same batch size.